hzha559/mend-the-iviva/README.md

 “*” API endpoint: contact Clarence to get one, yes it is 100 times faster than lucy

 “*” iviva bulk change SOMETHING: a web crawler to do stupid tasks in iviva

+"*" sendpointerror: send an email with a csv which lists all current points offline for a site